maramAlmalla/Task-Flow-Pro/replit.md

 # Overview

-This is a Flutter MVVM + Clean Architecture Todo App that demonstrates production-ready mobile development patterns.
-The application implements comprehensive task management with features like priority levels, due dates, calendar integration, local notifications, and internationalization support for English and Arabic.
+This is a Flutter MVVM + Clean Architecture Todo App with productivity features including Pomodoro timer, screen time tracking, and Supabase-integrated reminders.
+The application implements comprehensive task management with priority levels, due dates, calendar integration, local notifications, and internationalization support for English and Arabic.
 Built with Clean Architecture principles, it provides a clear separation between domain logic, data persistence, and presentation layers while maintaining MVVM patterns for reactive state management.

 ## Replit Setup